jevargasv/rspec-testing-in-rails/README.md

   def setup
     @user = User.new(name: 'John', email: 'john@example.com')
   end

   test 'valid user' do
     assert @user.valid?
   end

+#This should assert or return true, since we passed in all the proper information.

   test 'invalid without name' do
     @user.name = nil
     refute @user.valid?, 'saved user without a name' assert_not_nil @user.errors[:name], 'no validation error for name present' end

+#We put refute here, because if the person puts a blank name, our app should return an error.
+The optional comment will help explain to us what went wrong.

   test 'invalid without email' do
     @user.email = nil